 by Jan Koppen

-This ship must be one of the three former Aerospace Sale and Leasing Inc. Boeing 727-200’s.
-I checked her registration and construction number with the help of Planelogger and it seemed that the registration and construction number info was a mix-up!
-According Planelogger the vanished 727 was registrated TL-ADY, the same registration as the 727 which was for sale!
-Hard to believe this Planelogger info is correct but nevertheless the color scheme of all three aircraft seemed the identical.
+This ship must be one of the three former Aerospace Sale and Leasing Inc. Boeing 727-200's.
+I checked her registration and construction number with the help of Planelogger, and it seemed that the registration and construction number info was a mix-up!
+According to Planelogger, the vanished 727 was registered TL-ADY, the same registration as the 727, which was for sale!
+Hard to believe this Planelogger info is correct, but all three aircraft's color scheme seemed identical.

 Wikipedia is telling us the following info:

 Solen at Quatro de Fevereiro Airport, Luanda, Angola.
 Its disappearance prompted a worldwide search by the United States' Federal Bureau of Investigation (FBI) and Central Intelligence Agency (CIA).
 No trace of the aircraft has since been found.

 The aircraft involved was a Boeing 727-200 manufactured in 1975 and formerly operated by American Airlines who operated the aircraft for 25 years.
 Its last owner was reported to be Miami-based company Aerospace Sales & Leasing.
 While on lease to TAAG Angola Airlines it had been grounded and sat idle at Luanda for 14 months, accruing more than $4 million in unpaid airport fees, and was one of two at Quatro de Fevereiro in the process of being converted for use by IRS Airlines.
 The FBI described it as "...unpainted silver in color with a stripe of blue, white, and red.
 The [aircraft] was formerly in the air fleet of a major airline, but all of the passenger seats have been removed.
 It is outfitted to carry diesel fuel."